 In 1877, the military relocated Dull Knife and his followers far away from their Wyoming homeland to the large Indian Territory on the southern plains (in present-day Kansas and Oklahoma).
 No longer able to practice their traditional hunts, the band was largely dependent on meager government provisions.
 Beset by hunger, homesickness, and disease, Dull Knife and his people rebelled after one year.
 In September 1878, they joined another band to make an epic march back to their Wyoming homeland.
 Although Dull Knife publicly announced his peaceful intentions, the government regarded the fleeing Indians as renegades, and soldiers from bases scattered throughout the Plains attacked the Indians in an unsuccessful effort to turn them back.

 Arriving at Fort Robinson, Nebraska, near their Wyoming homeland, Dull Knife and his people surrendered to the government in the hopes they would be allowed to stay in the territory.
 To their dismay, administrators instead threatened to hold the band captive at Fort Robinson until they would agree to return south to the Indian Territory.
 Unwilling to give up when his goal was so close, in early January, Dull Knife led about 100 of his people in one final desperate break for freedom.
-Soldiers from Fort Robinson chased after the already weak and starving band of men, women, and children, and on January 22, they attacked and killed at least 30 people, including several in the immediate family of Dull Knife.
+Soldiers from Fort Robinson chased after the already weak and starving band of men, women and children, and on January 22, they attacked and killed at least 30 people, including several in the immediate family of Dull Knife.

 Badly bloodied, most of the survivors returned to Fort Robinson and accepted their fate.
 Dull Knife managed to escape, and he eventually found shelter with Chief Red Cloud on the Sioux reservation in Nebraska.
-Permitted to remain on the reservation, Dull Knife died four years later, deeply bitter towards the Anglo-Americans he had once hoped to live with peacefully.
+Permitted to remain on the reservation, Dull Knife died four years later, deeply bitter towards the U.S. army soldiers he once hoped to live with peacefully.
 The same year, the government finally allowed the Northern Cheyenne to move to a permanent reservation on the Tongue River in Montana near their traditional homeland.
-At last, Dull Knife’s people had come home, but their great chief had not lived to join them.
+At last, Dull Knife’s people had come home, but their chief had not lived to join them.